 A pupil being congratulated by Princess Anne

 Our academic results consistently improve due to our ambitious and dedicated staff; the hard work of pupils and the support of their parents.
-Kingsford recently gaining the SSAT Leading Edge Status for 2015-2016, a certification designed for high performing schools with a commitment to raising achievement, highlights the academic progress being made at the school.
+Kingsford has been awarded the SSAT Leading Edge Status, a certification designed for high performing schools with a commitment to raising achievement, highlights the academic progress being made at the school.
 With a forward-looking ethos and clear strategic direction, the school has led educational innovation.
 We strive to provide the highest quality opportunities in an inclusive student environment.
 At Kingsford, we bridge the gap between independent and state schools and, this can be seen through our links to the London Academy of Excellence and Brighton College Sixth Form.
 The ability for Kingsford students, each year, to gain scholarships to Brighton College Sixth Form worth £50,000 shows the quality of opportunities available to students studying at Kingsford.
 Whilst we uphold traditional values of academic achievement and standards of behaviour, we constantly respond to the changing needs of our students and the demands of higher education and employers.

 Students at the Great Wall of China